openhp/Display/README.md

 Note that SoftwareSerial library must be downloaded from the "Valden Remote Display" GitHub repository and located at the same directory as "Remote Display" source.
 This library is slightly modified.<br>
 A manual configuration is not required, your display will work as in the pictures below after connecting to the heat pump.<br><br>

 ## Wiring and installation
-Wiring is very simple: <br>
+Wiring is very simple:<br>
 - connect "internal" RS485 terminal through a wire of the desired length to the [Heat Pump Controller](https://github.com/openhp/HeatPumpController/).
 Note that A is connected to A, B to B and GND to GND,
-- if used: connect "external" RS485 terminal to your computer, Raspberry, or server ([communication example here](https://github.com/openhp/HP-integration-example)).
+- if used, connect "external" RS485 terminal to your computer, Raspberry, or server ([communication example here](https://github.com/openhp/HP-integration-example)).
 - connect 12V, you can get it from your [Heat Pump Controller](https://github.com/openhp/HeatPumpController/), or from another 12V power supply unit.

-{- wiring photo here-}
+{- wiring photo here-}<br>

 ## Usage
 End user do not wat to know much about refrigerants, evaporation, cycles and so on, so this display designed as simple as possible.<br><br>